Mehrdad-Farshi/Repository_A/readme.md

 Your branch is behind 'origin/development' by 1 commit, and can be fast-forwarded.
   (use "git pull" to update your local branch)
 ```

+---

+### senario 1

+- add repository S as a submodule to repository A and push last changes to Repository A

+### senario 2

+- try to pull a  project with submodule for the first time

+### senario 3

+- Make some changes in Repository S from its origin project and try to pull last changes to Repository A

+### senario 4

+- Try to make some changes inside a submodule directory of a superProject and push it to the origin